Web · SaaS

 Good data.
 No context.

 MaxOptra had timestamps, status flags, arrival times.
 What it lacked was location.
-When a stop flipped to “at risk”, operators opened a second browser tab, cross-referenced GPS data, and called there drivers.
+When a stop flipped to “at risk”, operators opened a second browser tab, cross-referenced GPS data, and called their drivers.
+That sequence took four minutes, several times a shift.
+The data existed.
+The context to act on it did not.

 “I’ve got the timestamps, but I don’t know if they’re moving or sat in traffic.
 I end up calling the driver just to know where they are.”
 Operator, stakeholder session